 Q. One of my professors insists on using the Chicago style when writing papers.
 The problem is that what he says often sounds like a CMOS truth from an edition that has not been in use for years.
-He wants single-spacing on things that according to the 16th edition are now double-spaced.
-And worse, he is an anti-Internet Luddite who will not make the effort to confirm what classmates and I insist are the current CMOS standards.
+He wants single-spacing on things that according to the latest edition are now double-spaced.
+And worse, he is an anti-internet Luddite who will not make the effort to confirm what classmates and I insist are the current CMOS standards.
 Any helpful suggestions on handling something like this?

 A. Certainly!
 First, for the purposes of surviving your class it doesn’t actually matter what current Chicago style is.
 You only need to know what Professor Luddite wants.
 Try one or more of these:

 —Ask him to say which edition he wants you to follow.
 Your library will surely have a copy.